dynamist/phabfive/README.md

 # phabfive

-A command line tool to interact with Phabricator.
+A command line tool to interact with Phabricator

 The complete documentation for Phabfive can be found at [Read the Docs](https://phabfive.readthedocs.io/en/latest/)